ADORSYS-GIS/wazuh-agent/Agent Enrollment/windows-agent.md

-# Linux enrollment Guide
+# Windows enrollment Guide
- This guide walks you through the process of enrolling a Linux system with the Wazuh Manager.
+ This guide walks you through the process of enrolling a Windows system with the Wazuh Manager.
 By following these steps, you will install and configure necessary components, ensuring secure communication between the Wazuh Agent and the Wazuh Manager.

  ### Prerequisites